llingg/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/47_localization_software.md

 Each odometry or apriltag transform message comes with a timestamp.
 Since we want to track the movement in time of each autobot, those are very important to keep and transmit with the transform.

+For things that don't move, e.g. the watchtowers and the apriltags that are not on autobots, we don't need to keep the timestamp.
+This only happens when the transform is from a `watchtower_camera` to an `apriltag_base` (which is not on an autobot).

 **To conclude**:

 The ROS listener makes sure to transmit transforms with the right frame ids (parent and child), to the right frames of reference (`autobot_base` for the autobots), with the right time stamps.